terminalcloud/apps/docs/nodebb.md

 - Favourites - Anything you find interesting, favourite it and save and read it later.
 - Tags - Use topic tags to identify the essence of discussion topics.
 - Single-Sign On - Seamless SSO makes it easy for your visitors to become members.
-- Media Embedding - Embed videos and content from YouTube and Vimeo, to Github!
+- Media Embedding - Embed videos and content from YouTube and Vimeo, to GitHub!

 ---